 Looking for how to use lavender essential oils?
 Lavender essential oil is one of our favorite essential oils because there are so many lavender essential oil benefits and lavender oil uses.

-Lavender essential oil is a natural remedy, considered to be the most versatile of all the essential oils – in fact, it’s one of the most popular essential oils because of its calming effect and antimicrobial properties.
+Lavender essential oil is a natural remedy, considered to be the most versatile of all the essential oils.
+In fact, lavender oil one of the most popular essential oils because of its calming effect and antimicrobial properties.

-For our family, this oil is the typical go-to oil for everything from homemade massage oil, getting better sleep, calming weighted belts, and even for minor skin irritations, to sneezing and itchy eyes.
+For our family, lavender essential oil is the typical go-to oil for everything from homemade massage oil, getting better sleep, calming weighted belts, and even for minor skin irritations, to sneezing and itchy eyes.

 This post contains affiliate links.

 Benefits of Lavender Essential Oil

 Note that this lavender oil information is not medical advice and essential oils, although they come with health benefits, are not medicine.

 Essential oils are plant extracts, made by steaming or pressing various parts of a plant to capture the compounds that produce fragrance.
 This fragrance is used in aromatherapy – aromatherapy is the practice of using essential oils for therapeutic benefit, usually with an aromatherapy diffuser but there are different ways to use these oils:

 - Lavender essential oil is the most universal oil and has a tranquil aroma that is soothing to the senses, as well as to the skin when applied topically.

 - Lavender essential oil that is food grade (we use Young Living’s Vitality Line of food grade essential oils) can be taken internally.
 Lavender essential oil contains antioxidants, may provide immune support, may improve the quality of sleep, and can be used to add a floral flavor to your evening tea.